aime-labs/llama3_chat/README.md

 This release includes model weights and starting code for pre-trained and instruction tuned Llama 3 language models — including sizes of 8B to 70B parameters.

-This repository is intended to run LLama 3 models as worker for the [AIME API Server](https://github.com/aime-team/aime-api-server) also an interactive console chat for testing purpose is possible.
+This repository is intended to run LLama 3 models as worker for the [AIME API Server](https://github.com/aime-team/aime-api-server) also an interactive console chat for testing purpose is available.

 ## Download